kekkerz/py_bot/readme.md

 07/17 Added !update_command, raffle functionality, and ability to log chat activity to a file.

 07/19 Added command cooldowns, sub-only links, and additional config settings.

-	log_dir - Specify a custom location for log files.

-	sub_only_links - Enable/disable subscriber only links.

-	link_timeout_message - Customize message sent to user when they are timed out for pasting a link.

-	link_timeout_time - Duration for non-sub link timeouts.

-	default_cmd_cd - The default cooldown time for commands.07/19 Added command cooldowns, sub-only links, and additional config settings.